 When they say "wind up liking them" ( above ), they mean that metamours can form meaningful relationships between themselves, and they include a case in point in which two metamours who were initially nervous and resistant to meeting in-person eventually developed bonds that were stronger than those between them and the person who introduced them.TOP

-Based on the predominant symbolism and reference material it seems reasonable to conclude that interrelationships are a core component in the concept of polyamory, and that without connections between metamours there seems to be little to differentiate the arrangement from swinging.
+Based on independent and unbiased historical evidence, interrelationships are a core component of polyamory, without which there seems to be little or nothing to differentiate the arrangement from swinging.

 Polys differentiate themselves from swingers because they are emotionally, not just sexually, involved with the other partners they date.
 And polyamorous arrangements are not quite the same as “open relationships” because in polyamory, the third or fourth or fifth partner is just as integral to the relationship as the first two are." - The Atlantic

 However sometimes things aren't quite so cut and dried.
 Consider the case of one forum discussion participant I'll call Ellie, who was in a very meaningful relationship with two men.
-She shared homes, vacations, and even included each of these men as beneficiaries of her estate, but these two metamours had no person-to-person connection with each other.
+She shared homes, vacations, and even included each of these men as beneficiaries of her estate.
+But neither of Ellie's metamours had a meaningful person-to-person connection with each other.

-In Ellie's case there aren't a plethora of partners, she is emotionally involved and deeply invested in complex lives with both of her partners.
+In Ellie's case, she doesn't entertain a plethora of partners, and she is emotionally invested in the lives of both her partners.
 So is it really fair to class that as swinging?
 It certainly doesn't sound like the stereotypical vision of swinging as a lifestyle consisting of numerous superficial sexual encounters.
 Then again, what if the common view of swinging is just as misunderstood as polyamory?

 "Although swinging couples often become close friends with other swinging couples, there are rules restricting emotional involvement with non- spousal partners.
 That said, the relationships that form between couples can easily and often become as emotionally complex as that of the married partners." - The Loveologist

-If the relationship between swingers can become as emotionally complex as that of married partners, then clearly swinging is a much wider spectrum than the stereotypes portray, and the kind of relationship Ellie describes with her two men seem to fall within that spectrum.
+If the relationship between swingers can become as emotionally complex as that of married partners, then clearly swinging is a much wider spectrum than the stereotypes portray, and the kind of relationship Ellie describes with her two men falls within that spectrum.
 However she doesn't engage in swinging as a habitual lifestyle with numerous other men.
 Doesn't that count for something?